Roadmap

 Action Description

-• Establish mandatory statewide building performance labeling for residential and small commercial buildings not covered by CBPS.
-The labeling would require a home energy score for residential buildings and Energy Star benchmarking for small commercial buildings at the time of sale or rental listing.
+• Establish mandatory statewide building performance labeling for residential and small commercial buildings not covered by the Clean Buildings Performance Standard (CBPS).
+The labeling would require a Home Energy Score for residential buildings and Energy Star Benchmarking for small commercial buildings at the time of sale or rental listing.

 • Scores would be publicly available through a statewide database, enabling consistent progress tracking and support to buildings.